billbrod/foveated-metamers/README.md

 ## Run experiment

 To run the experiment, make sure that the stimuli array and presentation indices have been generated and are at the appropriate path.
-If you're running this experiment in a binocular setup (e.g., a haploscope), make sure you've run the [IPD calibration](#ipd-calibration) for the subject you're about to run.
-It's recommended that you use a bite bar or eye-tracker or some other way to guarantee that your subject remains fixated on the center of the image; the results of the experiment rely very heavily on the subject's and model's foveations being identical.
+It's recommended that you use a chin-rest or bite bar to guarantee that your subject remains fixated on the center of the image; the results of the experiment rely very heavily on the subject's and model's foveations being identical.

 We want 6 sessions per subject per model.
 Each session will contain all trials